-In the event that Mr. Ziebell voluntarily resigns, and in connection therewith provides ninety (90) days' advance written notice (the "Extended Notice Period") to the Company, the Company will pay Mr. Ziebell's base salary then in effect and shall continue to provide other contractual benefits including group insurance benefits during the Extended Notice Period and for a period of six (6) months following the Extended Notice Period, provided Mr. Ziebell makes himself telephonically available to the Board of Directors and the Company's executive team for up to two hours per week.
+In the event that Mr. Ziebell voluntarily resigns, and in connection therewith provides ninety (90) days' advance written notice (the "Extended Notice Period") to the Company, and provided the Mr. Ziebell shall have been employed by the Company for a period of at least five (5) years, the Company will pay Mr. Ziebell's base salary then in effect and shall continue to provide other contractual benefits including group insurance benefits during the Extended Notice Period and for a period of six (6) months following the Extended Notice Period, provided Mr. Ziebell makes himself telephonically available to the Board of Directors and the Company's executive team for up to two hours per week.